maxdesalle/website/content/posts/understanding-many-worlds.md

 In the early 1800s, Pierre-Simon Laplace pushed this deterministic idea to its logical extreme.
 He wrote:

-_"We may regard the present state of the universe as the effect of its past and the cause of its future.
-An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past could be present before its eyes."_
+> *"We may regard the present state of the universe as the effect of its
+> past and the cause of its future.
+An intellect which at a certain moment
+> would know all forces that set nature in motion, and all positions of
+> all items of which nature is composed, if this intellect were also vast
+> enough to submit these data to analysis, it would embrace in a single
+> formula the movements of the greatest bodies of the universe and those
+> of the tiniest atom; for such an intellect nothing would be uncertain
+> and the future just like the past could be present before its eyes."* — Pierre-Simon Laplace

 This hypothetical intelligence, now called Laplace's Demon, would be able to compute the entire future of the universe from its present